MDAnalysis/UserGuide/doc/source/index.rst

 Communications
 --------------

 Questions and discussions about MDAnalysis take place on `GitHub Discussions`_ and this repository’s `Issue Tracker`_.
 Anybody is welcome to join these conversations.
-Please ask questions about the usage of MDAnalysis on the `GitHub Discussions`_ mailing list, and report problems on the `Issue Tracker`_.
+Please ask questions about the usage of MDAnalysis on `GitHub Discussions`_, and report problems on the `Issue Tracker`_.

 Wherever possible, do not take these conversations to private channels, including contacting the maintainers directly.
 Keeping communication public means everybody can benefit and learn from the conversation.